The Full Moon of June 2025: A Full Strawberry Moon!

 Body

-June’s full Moon will reach peak illumination at 9:08 P.M.
+June’s full Moon will reach peak illumination on June 11 at 3:44 P.M.
 Eastern Time.
 See the Full Moon Calculator for your local time.

 Why Is It Called the Strawberry Moon?

-The full Moon names used by The Old Farmer’s Almanac come from a number of places, including Native American, Colonial American, and European sources.
+The full Moon names used by The Old Farmer’s Almanac come from many places, including Native American, Colonial American, and European sources.
 Historically, names for the full or new Moons were used to track the seasons.
 Today, we think of Moon names as “nicknames” for the Moon.

 Full moon over the Golden Gate Bridge in San Francisco, CA.